peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 - ❌ **Recovery from Failure**: Successfully recovered from system-breaking error

 **Agent Persistence Rules**:
+_Definition_: A "loop" refers to a full Phase 3 cycle from the initial baseline run through successive fix attempts until success, reset, or escalation.
 - Maximum 10 fix attempts per loop
 - If no progress after 5 attempts, take a different approach
 - If system completely breaks, start fresh from Phase 1